opensoars/audio/README.md

 audio
 =====

 WebGL and web audio API fun project.
+Created in a few hours with the help of coffee and a beer.

 ---